mascaldotfr/CoRT/warstatus/stats/README.md

 it work.

-Using static gzip compression in your web server is recommended, especially for `events.json` which weights 500K uncompressed but only a few kilobytes compressed.
+Using static gzip compression in your web server is recommended, especially for `events.json` which weights 500kb uncompressed but only a 25kb compressed.

 - The "API endpoint" for statistics URL is: https://hail.thebus.top/CoRT/warstatus/stats/statistics.json
 - The "API endpoint" for events URL is: https://hail.thebus.top/CoRT/warstatus/stats/events.json
 - The full database is publicly available at: https://hail.thebus.top/CoRT/warstatus/stats/events.sqlite

+Unless you prepopulate your installation with the downloadable `events.sqlite` above, it will need a few days to get meaningful graphs for the statistics.

 ## Database format